Ditectrev/Salesforce-Certified-Data-Cloud-Consultant/README.md

 - [ ] Create a new custom object with fields that directly match the incoming table.
 - [ ] Map all fields to the Customer object.
-- [x] Map name to the Individual object and email address to the Contact Point Email object.
+- [x] Map name to the Individual object and email address to the Contact Phone Email object.
 - [ ] Map all fields to the Individual object, adding a custom field for the email address.

 ### A customer wants to use the transactional data from their data warehouse in Data Cloud.
 They are only able to export the data via an SFTP site.
 How should the file be brought into Data Cloud?